This blog may contain affiliate links. Read our disclosure policy for more info.

 Gastown has a super dark history, so you can also get into the spirit with this murder mystery adventure.
 We loved this tour since we got to play detective and race around the streets solving crimes.
 It passed by top locations like the Steam Clock and the Vancouver Lookout, so we got to see sights while playing the game.

-There are 6 starting times between 11 am – 6 pm, and you can play in groups of 2-5 people.
-When we went, we had so much fun and felt like the $38 CAD per person was well worth it.
+You can start this tour pretty much throughout the day from late morning to early evening, and you can play in groups of 2-5 people.
+When we went, we had so much fun and felt like the $44 CAD per person was well worth it.
 If you’re into interactive sightseeing or just something different, book your murder mystery adventure online here!

 The murder mystery tour ends at the Vancouver Lookout.
 But even if you don’t book it, you should still visit this iconic spot!
 It definitely has that wow factor, offering amazing views over downtown Vancouver, Stanley Park, the North Shore Mountains, and the Burrard Inlet (which you can see in the picture above).

-It’s just a few minutes walk from Gastown and is open from 11 am – 6 pm daily.
-Adult entry is $18.25 CAD while students and children (ages 6-17) are $13.25 CAD.
-You can buy a ticket and check the schedule on the Vancouver Lookout website.
+It’s just a few minutes walk from Gastown and is open from 10 am to 6 pm daily.
+Adult entry is $18.25 CAD, and you can buy a ticket and check the schedule on the Vancouver Lookout website.

 Related Read: If you have a bit more time in the city, check out our 4-day Vancouver itinerary for even more ideas!